 How often do you read reviews and testimonials before purchasing a product or service?
 Probably pretty often.
-You know that social proof can have a big impact, but did you know it’s pretty easy to add it to your own site?
+Same!
+Social proof can have a big impact, but did you know it’s pretty easy to add it to your own site?
 With just a few tools, you can collect customer testimonials and display them on your website.

-In this post, I’m going to show you how you can create custom testimonial forms and display your best reviews on your site automatically.
+In this post, I’ll show you how you can create custom testimonial forms and display your reviews on your site in 3 easy steps.

 Create Your WordPress Testimonial Form Now